 - For example, authorities could not constitute a DUI stop after a Utah woman reported a nonviolent domestic dispute and claimed that her boyfriend had been drinking alcohol, but could not detail the amount consumed by the suspect.

 Have you been pointed out by a self-identified informant working with the police?
 Are you under investigation for driving under the influence?
-If so, consult Coffey and Coffey now at (800) 706-7888.
+If so, consult the Law Office of Mike Coffey Attorney at Lawand the Law Office of Mike Coffey Attorney at Lawnow at (800) 706-7888.
 Their Orange County DUI lawyers can work with you to help ease your fears about your upcoming trial.